 5. Don’t think that you’re not a good parent if you don’t teach them yourself – the opposite could be true.
 Ski camps are a great parenting decision.
 Today’s ski areas have experienced instructors and specially designed facilities with a track record of successfully teaching kids.

-6. Call ski resorts in advance or go online to get the details on learn to ski programs.
+6. Call ski resorts in advance or go online to get the details on learn to ski programs and snowboarding lessons for young kids.
 See our list of the best family ski resort in the East and the top Western Ski Resorts with family programs.
 Resorts have all kinds of programs to choose from - privates, half day or all day camps.
 Reserve space by phone and confirm what’s included (i.e.: lunch, equipment), what to bring, location, times, so your first day is organized.
 Ask for registration forms in advance to expedite check in.

 9. Take pictures or observe from afar, but don’t interrupt the ski lesson or distract your child.
 Family oriented ski resorts like Waterville Valley have private observation area for parents to spy on their kids without being spotted.